Crocoloco Crocodile Farm is not an ordinary farm. They do not raise sheep or cows. Instead, they grow Nile crocodiles.

 Growing crocodiles is not apparent.
 But, as it turns out, other farms around the world raise crocodiles as well.
 The primary purpose of these farms is crocodile protection.
-As soon as farms grow crocodiles, hunting crocodiles in the wild loses economic incentive (hunting is more expensive than rising).
+As soon as farms grow crocodiles, hunting crocodiles in the wild loses economic incentive (hunting is more expensive than raising).
 This concept proved itself, and the number of hunted crocodiles decreased substantially over the last years.
-As to Crocoloco Crocodile Farm, so far, they only loaned crocodiles to other zoos.
-And never killed any of them.
+As to Crocoloco Crocodile Farm, they only loaned crocodiles to other zoos.
+And they never killed any of them.

-Though Crocoloco Crocodile Farm exists many years, they still have difficulties getting all needed permits from the authorities.
+Though Crocoloco Crocodile Farm has existed for many years, they still have difficulties getting all needed permits from the authorities.
 Therefore, there is no running water and no toilets on site.

 Crocodiles and turtles have temperature-dependent sex determination.
-Meaning the sex of the baby is determined by the temperature the egg was exposed to.
+The sex of the baby is determined by the temperature the egg was exposed to.
 But temperature affects not only gender.
 Crocodiles have several favorite positions depending on the temperature.
 When it is too hot, they are in the water.
-And when it is cooler, they are on land.
-And how much cooler affect whether they lay in the shade, under the sun, and with an open or closed mouth.
-Thus, another plus of visiting this place in the winter is that you will see them closeby on land.
+And when it is less hot, they are on land.
+And how much cooler affects whether they lay in the shade, under the sun, and with an open or closed mouth.
+Thus, another plus of visiting this place in the winter is that you will see them close by on land.

 Since they have many teenagers, they are building another pool and expanding the site.

 After petting a baby crocodile and visiting both ponds, we went to the nursery.
 There we saw crocodiles of different ages.
 And at this stage, the approximately forty minutes tour ended.
 And then, we had a short Q&A session.

 Who Manages the Farm?

-Crocoloco Crocodile Farm is managed by a married couple who spend their younger years in Africa.
-And for almost twenty years, they are operating this farm by themselves.
+Crocoloco Crocodile Farm is managed by a married couple who spent their younger years in Africa.
+And for almost twenty years, they have been operating this farm by themselves.

 Should I Join a Tour?